Noise-Robust De-Duplication at Scale: Model Architectures

 \subsection{The Re-Ranking Model}

-While a cross-encoder can offer the most flexible, expressive comparisons between texts, it requires $N^2$ embeddings to compare $N$ texts.
-In the 10M article corpus explored in Section \ref{s-scale}, a cross-encoder would require $10^{14}$ embeddings, well beyond the feasibility of current technology.

-To make the use of a cross-encoder feasible, we draw inspiration from the retrieval literature \citep{wang2018r,lin2018denoising,karpukhin2020dense,thakur2021beir,wu2019scalable} by first ranking document similarity with a bi-encoder, and then passing only the most similarly ranked documents to a cross-encoder.
+While a cross-encoder can offer the most flexible, expressive comparisons between texts, it requires $N^2$ embeddings to compare $N$ texts, infeasible in large corpora.
+To make the use of a cross-encoder feasible, we draw inspiration from the retrieval literature \citep{wang2018r,lin2018denoising,karpukhin2020dense,thakur2021beir,wu2019scalable} by first ranking document similarity with a bi-encoder, and then passing the most similar documents to a cross-encoder.
 This approach, while not as cheap as simply clustering the bi-encoder embeddings, can still scale to a significant extent.
 We test whether it offers additional performance gains over using a bi-encoder alone.

-For the baseline re-ranking model, we choose a threshold for the bi-encoder outputs of 0.92, optimized using the one-day validation sample.
+For the baseline re-ranking model, we choose a bi-encoder threshold of 0.92, optimized using the one-day validation sample (the supplementary material examines robustness to this threshold).
 We use RoBERTa-base \citep{liu2019roberta} as the base language model, with a 2e-5 learning rate and an AdamW optimizer.
 It is trained for 5 epochs with 20\% warmup and a batch size of 32.